I’ve said it before and I’ll say it again: GoPros are cool cameras, but they’re not for all types of vloggers.

 Also, the stabilization is better than ever, the image quality is beautiful, and it is highly customizable.

-You can now use mods to put a hot shoe, tripod, and even a flip screen to your GoPro Hero 8.
+You can now use mods to put a hot shoe, tripod, and even a flip screen on your GoPro Hero 8.

-So I have to give it to GoPro for making this model viable for vlogging.
+So I have to give it to GoPro to make this model viable for vlogging.

 But in my personal opinion, if you only want a camera for vlogs, and you don’t need to record any sport or action, then just getting a normal camera is better and simpler.